Career Planning Support & Information

 - Change management: able to make difficult business decisions; has managed or coped with change and its impact on self and others.

 - Strategic planning: has developed strategies; has worked on strategic initiatives; understands measures of successful strategy.

 - Operational planning: has simplified processes; has resolved challenges within a business; uses management tools to good effect.

 - Leadership/People management: able to use a flexible leadership style and is aware of own natural style; able to be tough when required; has put in place succession plans for the team: has made a significant contribution to the business through team working and performance management.

 - Analytical skills: able to analyse management data; able to overcome problems; has kept the activities of the business on track.

 - Financial Management: understands P& L accounts/cost centres; has undertaken cost reduction or improved efficiency; understands compliance and risk.

-Click here to access a CV template.
+Click here to access the 3 most commonly used types of CV templates.
 If you take up coaching with us we can provide expert advice and guidance on your CV including how to deal with gaps in your employment.

 4. Personality profiling